Bang Bang Shrimp

 Notes

-TO STORE: Leftover shrimp can be stored in the refrigerator, covered, for up to three days.
+TO STORE: Leftover shrimp can be stored in an airtight container in the refrigerator for three days.
 The sauce will keep longer, closer to one week.

-TO FREEZE: Place the cooked and cooled shrimp in an airtight container and store it in the freezer for up to two months.
+TO FREEZE: Place the cooked and cooled shrimp in a freezer-safe container and store it in the freezer for up to two months.

 Nutrition